A busy airport, BAG-INTEL's main challenge

 The baggage customs control systems at airports detect and process cases of baggage containing contraband, i.e., goods that are illegal to import or whose import failed to be declared for customs clearance, such as drugs, tobacco, endangered species, raw food material, or currency.
 Depending on the risk assessment of a particular arrival, the baggage customs control staff may decide to run all baggage from the arriving flight through non-intrusive screening equipment (X-ray/CT), which helps them to identify suspicious luggage, which is then considered suitable for manual inspection.
-The main challenge for the customs operation is to re-identify that luggage after the passenger has picked it up from the carousel and proceeded toward the exit.
-And with the increase in the volume of passengers arriving by air at inland border airports, the need for increased efficiency of baggage customs control continues to grow.

 The BAG-INTEL solution will comprise three main components:

-1. an AI-camera-based end-to-end continuous reidentification of luggage
+1. an AI-camera-based end-to-end continuous reidentification of luggage,

 2. new functionalities for enhanced scanning combining AI-based detection with X-ray absorption technologies for recognition of contraband concealed in the luggage, and